Harrow-Enigma/TeamEngima-ai-lecture-series-summer21/CartPole Visualization/README.md

 Please follow the steps below to get started:

 1. Create a local copy of this repository (by cloning it via GitHub Desktop / [Git](https://git-scm.com/docs/git-clone), or by [downloading it as a `.ZIP` file](https://github.com/Harrow-Enigma/ai-lecture-series-summer21/archive/refs/heads/main.zip)).
+The latter is probably the simplest.

 2. Install the Python packages `numpy`, `gym`, `tensorflow`.
 The simplest way to do this is is via *pip*.
 Run the following command in your terminal: